Skip to main content

 Computational Governance Platform permissions

-In this section, we will describe what permissions are present in the Cgp module.
+In this section, we will describe what permissions are present in the CGP module.
 These permissions can be assigned to roles defined by the platform team.

 PermissionDescriptionScope